I know what you’re thinking.

 Do you get heartburn?

-- DGL or diglyceride licorice is a great alternative to tums and does not raise your blood pressure or affect your gut health as tums do.
+• DGL or diglyceride licorice is a great alternative to Tums and does not raise your blood pressure or affect your gut health as Tums does.

-- DGL licorice is available as chewable lozenges and thus may be the simplest one to give to kids.
+1. DGL licorice is available as a chewable lozenge and thus may be the simplest one to give to kids.

-- Klair labs have one here or Pure encapsulation combines aloe, slippery elm, and marshmallow root together!
+2. Klair Labs has one or Pure encapsulation that combines aloe, slippery elm, and marshmallow root!

 Additionally, add these supplements to heal your gut